HOUSTON AMPUTATION LAWYER

 According to the Social Security Blue Book, amputees can qualify for disability benefits if they meet any of these criteria:

-- Amputation of both hands;
+- Amputation of both hands

-- One or both lower extremities amputated at or above the ankle with complications that prevent the use of prosthetics;
+- One or both lower extremities amputated at or above the ankle with complications that prevent the use of prosthetics

-- One hand and one lower extremity at or above the ankle, with an inability to walk or move effectively;
+- One hand and one lower extremity at or above the ankle, with an inability to walk or move effectively

-- Hemipelvectomy or hip disarticulation.
+- Hemipelvectomy or hip disarticulation

 If you meet any of the above criteria, you may be eligible to qualify for Social Security disability benefits.

-Victims of traumatic amputation injuries may also qualify for benefits under the National Limb Loss Information Center.
+Victims of traumatic amputation injuries may also qualify for benefits under the National Limb Loss Resource Center.
 The Center offers programs, services, and publications intended to improve patient care, raise awareness and understanding about limb loss, and enhance the patient’s overall quality of life.

 Why Do You Need a Houston Amputation Lawyer?